 The system was tested by the scientists (in this context, comprising a glucose-specific enzyme) on human tear fluids.
 The team discovered that it was capable of detecting glucose concentrations in the range of 0.1 to 0.6 mM.

-They also tested it with a lactate-specific enzyme and commercially available human skin and discovered that it could quantify lactate levels in the range of 0.0 to 4.0 mM through human skin tissue, in the absence of any loss of sensitivity.
+They also tested it with a lactate-specific enzyme and commercially available human skin and discovered that it could quantify lactate levels in the range of 0.0 to 4.0 mM through human skin tissue without any loss of sensitivity.

 The present telemetry system is robust and tunable.
 It can enhance the sensitivity of sensors to small biological signals.
 We envision that this technology can be used for developing smart contact lenses to detect tear glucose and/or implantable medical devices to detect lactate for efficient monitoring of diabetes and blood poisoning.